Left Side Stroke / Right Side Stroke: The Reason Why People Should Use Their Affected Side

 Clinicians then wondered if “there would be ways to show that the affected side could function”.
 The result of the concern is "Constraint-Induced Movement Therapy"(CIMT).

 In the research of 1968, Taub & Berman operated a unilateral dorsal Rhizotomy on a monkey.
-The monkey had completely lost the capability to move its left upper-limb.
+The left side stroke monkey had completely lost the capability to move its left upper-limb.

 Based on the relevant studies, researchers including Fritz developed "Constraint-Induced Movement Therapy" in 2005, a therapeutic technique that could be applied to humans.
 This therapy was invented to overcome learned non-use syndrome.
 It (Force Use) consists of restricting the normal arm and intensively exercising with the damaged arm and hand.